MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/general-mainframe-refactor-content.md

 - [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) extends your on-premises networks into Azure over a private, dedicated fiber connection from a connectivity provider.
 ExpressRoute establishes connections to Microsoft cloud services like Azure and Microsoft 365.

-- [Azure Bastion](https://azure.microsoft.com/services/azure-bastion) provides seamless Remote Desktop Protocol (RDP) or secure shell (SSH) connectivity to virtual network VMs from the Azure portal, using Transport Layer Security (TLS).
+- [Azure Bastion](https://azure.microsoft.com/services/azure-bastion) provides seamless Remote Desktop Protocol (RDP) or secure shell (SSH) connectivity to virtual network VMs from the Azure portal via TLS.
 Bastion maximizes administrative access security by minimizing open ports.

 - [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer) distributes incoming traffic to the compute resource clusters.
 You can define rules and other criteria to distribute the traffic.